alexdlaird/pyngrok/docs/index.rst

 Expose Other Service
 --------------------

-Using :code:`ngrok` we can expose any number of non-HTTP services, for instances database.
-This can also be accomplished by using :code:`pyngrok` to open a :code:`tcp` tunnel to the desired service.
+Using :code:`ngrok` we can expose any number of non-HTTP services, for instances databases, game servers, etc. This can be accomplished by using :code:`pyngrok` to open a :code:`tcp` tunnel to the desired service.

 .. code-block:: python